dylan-lang/dylan-programming-book/source/inherit.rst

 A method is *more specific* than another if the type of its specialized parameter is a proper subtype of the type of the other method’s specialized parameter.
-(For definitions of proper subtype, see ` <classes.htm#60106>`_.)
+(For definitions of proper subtype, see :ref:`classes-method-dispatch-nonclass-types`.)
 If one type is not a proper subtype of the other, a method is more specific if the class of its specialized parameter precedes the class of the other method’s specialized parameter in the class precedence list of the argument to the generic function.
 Otherwise, the methods are *unordered* for that parameter.

 If the generic function has more than one required argument, Dylan uses this augmented rule for determining specificity in the usual way for